WeekieNHN/WeekieNHN.github.io/index.markdown

 [**Official Landing Page**](https://www.nerdherd.network/poke-my-balls/){: .btn .btn--info target="_blank" .align-center}

 ![image-right](/assets/images/PMB Icon.png){: .align-right height="30%" width="30%"}
 Poke My Balls started as a project called Tap2Kill.
 It's a simple game where different colored balls fall and you have to tap all of one color, but none of the other colors.
-My Father came up with the name one day and it stuck.
-I used this project as a way to start learning programming, and the Unity engine.
-I have come back to it over the years to implement concepts I have learned in university.
+My Father came up with the name one day and it stuck (for better or for worse).
+I used this project as a way to consolidate my programming abilities, and dive into the Unity engine.
+I have come back to it over the years to implement concepts I have learned in university, and in my own programming journey.
 Most recently, I used a class/subclass structure and polymorphism to make the game modes load as if they were game cartridges being put into a game console.
 There is one system that handles loading, and storing data (The "console"), and another that handles all the behaviors of the game (The "cartridge").
-Poke My Balls released in August of 2016 and has been updated every once in a while since then.
+Poke My Balls released in August of 2016, and had its 2.0 update in summer of 2018.

 ### Screenshot Gallery
 {% include gallery id="pmbGallery" layout="half" %}